codersforcauses/repair-lab/tests/pages/README.md

 ### But why...?

-Next.JS automatically converts a JSON body to an object if it sees the `content-type` header is `application/json` (can be disabled).
+Next.JS automatically converts a JSON body to an object if it sees the `Content-Type` header is `application/json` (can be disabled).
 If you don't specify the header, it will be `text/plain` and you'll get a string in the handler!
 This is because under the hood, it uses `node-fetch` which doesn't intelligently determine the content type.
 Most other libraries do this for you, including JavaScript's own `fetch` function.

 ## Mocking